benji031/BAImageLoadingView/README.md

 ## How to Use

- - You can use **BAImageLoadingView** in storyboard by put custom class of UIImageView in `Identity Inspector`, you can set the attribute of ImageLoaingView in the `Attributes Inspector`.
+You can use **BAImageLoadingView** in storyboard by put custom class of UIImageView in `Identity Inspector`, you can set the attribute of ImageLoaingView in the `Attributes Inspector`.

+Availaible attributes :

+    - `cornerRadius`: Set the corner radius of the UIImage
+    - `maskOpacity` : Set the opacity of the background mask
+    - `progressColor` : Set the color of the progress bar
+    - `progressWidth` : Set the width of the progress bar
+    - `radius` : Set the distance between the progress bar and the border (in percent)

 ## Start loading